dtn7/dtn7.github.io/index.md

 ### AdHoc-Now 2019 Conference
 ##### 2019 Oct 01

-We are presenting our initial paper on the [AdHoc-Now 2019 conference][adhoc-now-2019] in Luxembourg from 1st to 3rd October 2019.
-The talk by Alvar Penning takes place in the 3rd technical session "Routing Strategies for WSN".
+We presented our initial paper on the [AdHoc-Now 2019 conference][adhoc-now-2019] in Luxembourg at 1st to 3rd October 2019.
+The talk by Alvar Penning took place in the 3rd technical session "Routing Strategies for WSN".
 Download and read the [research paper][adhoc-now-2019-paper].
 Download the [slides of the talk][adhoc-now-2019-slides].

 ```bibtex
 @inproceedings{penning2019dtn7,